Patchethium/Celosia/train/README.md

 `WIP`

+### Note:
-Note: this g2p module is intended to be used on OOVs with average length (3-15), use the lexicon dictionary for other words.
-Also, it is uncased, which means it won't see a difference between `english` and `English`
+- This g2p model is intended to be used on OOVs with average length (3-15), use the lexicon dictionary for other words.
+- This model is uncased, which means it won't see a difference between `english` and `English`.
+- This model makes attention failure, Anthelia combines repeated phonemes to affiliate it.
+Help in improving robustness is welcomed.